MercyMarkus/mercymarkus.com/content/posts/build-a-cli-tool-aggregator-with-c-sharp.md

 ### JSON

 For handling our output as a JSON object, we'll be using a nifty library called **jq**.
 You can download it [here](https://stedolan.github.io/jq/download/).
-I downloaded the jq 1.6 executable
+I downloaded the jq 1.6 executable for windows.

-> jq is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.
-[Source: jq homepage](https://stedolan.github.io/jq/)
+> [jq](https://stedolan.github.io/jq/) is like sed for JSON data - you can use it to slice, filter, map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.

 Remember the previous output from running the **`cmdr speed`** command in the last section?
 We'll be using the **jq** library to filter for only the fields we're interested in (**downloadSpeed, uploadSpeed and latency**) as well as adding extra fields we'd like to collect (**dateTime and connectionType**).